pytorch/accimage/README.md

 ## Installation

-accimage is available on conda-forge, simply run the follwoing to install
+accimage is available on conda-forge, simply run the following to install

 ```
 $ conda install -c conda-forge accimage